zbaker94/Obsidian-Work/JOTS AI (JOB) Project Goals.md

 	-

 - AI Suggested Charge Boilerplate
-	*Custom trained model trained on existing boilerplate correlated with charges.
+	*Custom model trained on existing boilerplate correlated with charges.
 Accepts input of charge and generates some number of new boilerplate texts based on the charge info*
 	-